InfrastructureSystem/py-prompt-ai/README.md

 - Automatically searches for j2 files to be used for prompts, which can also be manually set
 - render_template method can take a .j2 extension or not
 - Nested templates work
-- Manager is a singleton which can be loaded from anywhere in your app
+- PromptManager is a singleton which can be loaded from anywhere in your app

 ## Installation